chun2925084/mmdetection/README.md

 ### Train

-Remember to change the path in config file you use in  the config you need in config/
+Remember to change the path in config file in config/

 Single GPU